 Greek Style Natural Yoghurt(ContainsMilk)

 Preheat your oven to 200°C. Trim the aubergine then halve lengthways.
 Chop each half into four long strips then chop widthways into roughly 1cm pieces.
-Pop the aubergine onto a baking tray.
-Drizzle with oil, sprinkle over half the chermoula spice mix and season with salt and pepper.
-Toss to coat then spread out in a single layer.
-When the oven is hot, roast on the top shelf until soft and golden, 20-25 mins.
-Turn halfway through.
+Pop the aubergine on a baking tray in a single layer, drizzle with oil, sprinkle over half the chermoula spice and season with salt and pepper.
+Toss to coat then spread out and roast on the top shelf of your oven until crisp and golden, 20-22 mins, turning halfway.

 Pick the mint leaves from their stalks and roughly chop (discard the stalks).
 Peel and grate the garlic (or use a garlic press).
 Drain and rinse the chickpeas in a sieve.
-Slice lengthways into the avocado.
-Once you reach the stone turn the avocado around to cut it in half.
-Twist each half and pull it apart.
-Remove the stone then scoop out the flesh onto a board.
-Chop into 1cm cubes.
+Halve the avocado and remove the stone.
+Use a tablespoon to scoop out the flesh in one piece, then chop it into 1cm cubes.

-Heat a medium frying pan over medium heat (no oil).
-Once hot, add the flaked almonds and dry-fry, stirring regularly, until toasted, 3-4 mins.
+Heat a medium frying pan on medium heat (no oil).
+Once hot, add the flaked almonds and cook, stirring regularly, until lightly toasted, 1-2 mins.
 TIP: Watch them like a hawk as they can burn easily.
-Transfer to a bowl and set aside.
+Once toasted transfer to a bowl and set aside.

 Pop your frying pan back on medium-high heat and add a drizzle of oil.
-Once hot, add the garlic and fry until fragrant, 1 min.
-Add the chickpeas and remaining chermoula spice mix and cook for 1 min more.
+Add the garlic and fry until fragrant, 1 min.
+Add the chickpeas and the remaining chermoula and cook for 1 min more.
 Pour in the chopped tomatoes and season with salt, pepper and a pinch of sugar (if you have any).
 Bring to the boil and simmer until thickened, 5-6 mins.

 Meanwhile, fill and boil your kettle.
 Put the couscous in a bowl.
-Pour the boiling water for the couscous (see ingredients for amount) into the bowl, cover tightly with cling film and leave to the side for 10 mins or until ready to serve.
-Pop the yoghurt into another bowl and stir in half the mint, then season with salt and pepper.
+Pour the boiling water for the couscous (see ingredients for amount) into the bowl, cover tightly with cling film.
+Leave to the side for 5 mins or until ready to serve.
+Pop the yoghurt into a bowl and stir in half the mint, season with salt and pepper.

-Once everything is cooked, taste the chickpeas and season if needed.
-Drizzle the honey over the roasted aubergine and toss to coat.
-TIP: If your honey has hardened, pop it in a bowl of hot water for 1 min.
+Once everything is cooked, taste the tomatoey chickpeas and add salt and pepper if you feel they need it.
+Drizzle the honey on the roasted aubergine and toss to coat.
 Fluff up the couscous and divide between your bowls.
-Cover each third of the bowl with the aubergine, chickpeas and avocado individually.
-Drizzle over the mint yogurt and sprinkle with the toasted almonds and remaining mint.
+Cover one third with the roasted aubergine, one third with the tomatoey chickpeas and one third with the chopped avocado.
+Drizzle it all with the minty yoghurt and sprinkle on the toasted almonds and remaining mint.
 Enjoy!